 What does a Concrete Finisher do?

 A Concrete Finisher works on construction sites to prepare and finish concrete surfaces.
 This role involves mixing concrete, pouring it into forms, and smoothing it out.
-The Concrete Finisher uses tools like trowels and screeds to ensure the surface is even and free of defects.
-They also apply sealants and coatings to protect the concrete from wear and weather.
+They use tools like trowels and screeds to ensure the surface is even and free of defects.
+Concrete Finishers also apply sealants and coatings to protect the surface.
 This job requires attention to detail and the ability to work in various weather conditions.

 How to become a Concrete Finisher?

-- Continue education and stay updated on new techniques.
+- Continue professional development and stay updated on industry trends.

 How long does it take to become a Concrete Finisher?